Driscoll's: Products

 Driscoll's grows berries in 21 countries and sells them in 48.
 It contracts with various growers to produce strawberries, blackberries, blueberries, and raspberries, both red and yellow.
 The berries, available in either organic or non-organic varieties, are packed in the field as they are harvested.
 The company has fields in California, Florida, Mexico, and Australia.
 The company's organic berries are certified organic by the USDA.
-Driscoll's claims to follow good agricultural practices for food safety, which are enforced at all contracting growers' farms, cooling and distribution facilities such as their Santa Maria, California, distribution facility.
+Driscoll's holds 60 percent of the organic strawberry market in the U.S. Driscoll's claims to follow good agricultural practices for food safety, which are enforced at all contracting growers' farms, cooling and distribution facilities such as their Santa Maria, California, distribution facility.
 They also have a distribution facility in Dover, Florida.

 The company has a staff of 30 scientists "devoted solely to strawberries, manipulating evolution at nine research stations in Watsonville, Southern California, Florida, Spain, Mexico, and the U.K."